 There are many things to do in Puerto Vallarta that don’t cost a thing and yet give you the opportunity to explore this pretty city.
 I have listed them here below.

-1. Take a walk along the Malecón
+1. Walk along the Malecón

-This promenade starts in Downtown Puerto Vallarta, also called old Vallarta, and stretches all the way to Zona Romantica.
+This promenade starts in Downtown Puerto Vallarta, also called Old Vallarta, and stretches all the way to Zona Romantica.

 There are a lot of shops, restaurants, street vendors, bars, etc. along this walkway.
 You can take pictures of the beautiful sculptures along the promenade.